johanaarstein/am-lottieplayer/README.md

 ## Vector animations for WordPress

-#### Upload Lottie animations to WordPress and add them in Gutenberg.
+#### Upload Lottie animations to WordPress and add them in Gutenberg or the Divi Builder.
 Choose between renderers and fill mode.

 LottiePlayer is easy to use, lightweight, and gives you total control over how to implement animations to your website.
 Choose between JSON or the optimized dotLottie format, choose whether to serve the files from a CDN or your own **Media Library**, choose whether to render the animations as crisp, malleable SVGs or performant Canvases, and choose how to scale the animation.

 ### Features

-- Use the Gutenberg Editor to add animations to your website
+- Use the Gutenberg Editor or the Divi Builder to add animations to your website
 - Upload Lottie files to your **Media Library**
 - Drag & drop a Lottie file
 - Insert a Lottie animation from URL
 - Choose renderer, scaling, speed, size, background color and more from the block settings in Gutenberg.
+The same settings are accessible in the Divi Module menu.

 ### Installation